Doist/doistx-normalize/README.md

 }
 ```

+Linux targets link against the system `libunistring`, which must be version 0.9.7 or newer.

 ## Development

 Building this project can be tricky.
 Kotlin/Native supports cross-compilation (so `.klib` artifacts can be produced on any host), but keep in mind: